 - Vibrations can also ruin the quality of your wine.
-Most people open their refrigerator often throughout the day.
+Most people open their refrigerators often throughout the day.
 This causes the wine to move around too much.
-Most traditional refrigerators also vibrate regularly, on their own.
+Most traditional refrigerators also vibrate regularly on their own.

-To learn the do’s and don’ts of wine storage, check out this comprehensive article I wrote.
+TIP: To learn the dos and don’ts of wine storage, check out this comprehensive article I wrote.
 It will guide you through the entire process of wine storage and ensure you are never misguided.

 Humidity Control and Wine Storage